wiut-tutor/workshop5/README.md

 # workshop5
-Check out main branch.
+Check out master branch.
-Cat game is on the main branch
+Cat game is on the master branch